farhadahmed/skillspire-full-stack-javascript-curriculum/README.md

 ## Final Project
 There are no set rules for the project.
 Students should come up with an application idea and work in groups of 2 or more.

+### Next Steps

+On the last day, be sure to talk to students about their next steps to get their first tech job.

+* Have a completed resume reviewed by an instructor
+* Have a LinkedIn profile reviewed by an instructor
+* Have at least 2 projects on GitHub that show off your skills

+To get employed, students should be doing the following:

+* Apply to 3 jobs every week
+* Every day, alternate between improving algorith skills and working on a project